-Any person appointed Treasurer shall report monthly security transactions, if any, to the Board on a quarterly basis.
+Any person appointed Treasurer shall report monthly security transactions, if any, to the Board in a quarterly investment report within 45 days of the quarter end.
 The Treasurer shall also provide the Board with quarterly investment reports which provide a clear picture of the status of the current investment portfolio.
 The quarterly investment reports may include comments on the fixed income markets, any restrictions on the percentage of investment by categories, possible changes in the portfolio structure going forward and thoughts on investment strategy and/or any other relevant investment information.
 Schedules in the quarterly reports may include, but are not limited to, the following: